DavideBasile1810355/Decentralized_Oracles/README.md

-#Study and realization of oracle systems for the Ethereum blockchain
+<h1>Study and realization of oracle systems for the Ethereum blockchain</h1>

 <p>In the repository can be found the implementations of software oracles prototype for the Ethereum platform.
  The implementations are divided in centralized and decentralized.